Sup2point0/Assort/Yu-Gi-Oh!/psssccct.md

 ## Overview

 ### Rationale
-There have been some great changes to PSCT in the past – for instance, simply stating `inflict piercing battle damage` instead explaining how piercing battle damage works – but the thing is, they just don’t *do* enough.
+There have been some great changes to PSCT in the past – for instance, simply stating `inflict piercing battle damage` instead of explaining how piercing battle damage works – but the thing is, they just don’t *do* enough.

-A signficant instance of this is the simplification of `Graveyard` to `GY`.
+A pretty major one was the simplification of `Graveyard` to `GY`.
 This is a keyword that is very likely to appear on cards (especially with modern cards), and often more than once, so saving those characters brings widespread benefit.
 So, why not do the same for other keywords, those that are even more prevalent than `Graveyard`?
 The main culprit is gonna be `Special Summon`.
 Look how much space this saves:

 <table>
   <tr>